 - Minimum GPA of 3.65 for seniors or 3.85 for juniors

 Juniors have five semesters of grades considered while seniors have seven semesters of grades considered

 - Academic integrity and good character

 For further details, see Phi Beta Kappa's Membership Eligibility Stipulations.

-Please remember that membership is highly selective, and that meeting minimum requirements does not automatically guarantee membership in the Phi Beta Kappa Society.
-College of Saint Benedict and Saint John's University students interested in Phi Beta Kappa are encouraged to contact one of the Theta of Minnesota Officers or Resident Members for more information.
+Please note that membership is highly selective.
+Meeting minimum requirements does not automatically guarantee membership in the Phi Beta Kappa Society.
+If you are interested in Phi Beta Kappa we encourage you to contact one of the Theta of Minnesota Officers or Resident Members for more information.